spoomplss/spoomplss.github.io/README.md

 - Decide what color palette to use
 - Steal ideas from other websites, try linkedin portfolios
 - Descriptions, Details, Titles

+## Oct 7, 2024
+Border shadows, Color Palettes, Lists, Descriptions, Titles
+### Things to keep track of
+- Figure out the pop-ups for everything
+- Images for everything
+- Read Chp 24 of I Got Married to the Girl I Hate Most in Class
+- Transitions and Animations, namely the background